Georgia Rule: Production

 Ostensibly set in Idaho, per the ending credits and DVD extras, the film was actually shot in Southern California, and much of the scenery was created with computer-generated imagery.

 The production of Georgia Rule came to media attention when a warning letter from Morgan Creek Productions CEO James G. Robinson to Lindsay Lohan was leaked online on The Smoking Gun; in it, he criticized her heavy partying and lateness on set, calling her "discourteous, irresponsible and unprofessional" and comparing her to a "spoiled child".

 Reception

 Critical response

 Georgia Rule received negative reviews from critics.
-The film earned a Rotten rating on Rotten Tomatoes, with a score of 19% from 118 reviews.
+On Rotten Tomatoes, the earned a 19% rating from 118 reviews.
 The site's consensus states: "Comedic and dramatic in all the wrong places, Georgia Rule is a confused dramedy that wastes the talents of its fine cast."
-The film also had a low rating on Metacritic with a score of 25, indicating "generally unfavorable" reviews.
+On Metacritic with a score of 25% based on reviews from 29 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

+Richard Roeper of Chicago Sun-Times gave the film a two out of four review, stating that "it's a shame Lohan's best work to date is bogged down in a film that wants to be in the same league as Terms of Endearment, but is only marginally better than Divine Secrets of the Ya-Ya Sisterhood."
 Georgia Rule was rated the second worst movie of 2007 by AOL.